Type certificate: Prototype

-Initially, the applicant design organisation submits documents to their local aviation regulating body, detailing how the proposed aircraft type design would fulfill the airworthiness requirements.
-After investigations by the regulator, the final approval of such documents (after the required comments and amendments in order to fulfill the laws), becomes the basis of the certification.
+Initially, the applicant design organisation submits documents to its local aviation regulating body, detailing how the proposed aircraft type design would fulfill the airworthiness requirements.
+After investigations by the regulator, the final approval of such documents (after the required comments and amendments in order to fulfill the laws) becomes the basis of the certification.
 The firm follows it and draws a proposed timetable of actions required for certification tests.
-With the application, the regulations to be applied will usually be frozen for this application for a given amount of time in order to avoid a situation where the applicant would have to change the design as a result of changed regulation.
+With the application, the regulations to be applied will usually be frozen for this application for a given amount of time in order to avoid a situation where the applicant would have to change the design as a result of changed regulations.

 An initial design sample known as a prototype is built.
-This refers to either the aircraft, the engines or the propeller, depending on the basis of the certification.
+This refers to either the aircraft, the engines or the propeller, depending based on the certification.
 For the purpose of illustration, the discussion shall be limited to the aircraft.
 Normally a few prototypes are built, each subject to different tests.
 The prototypes are first used for ground and system tests.
 One of the prototypes (known as the "static airframe") is subject to destructive testing, i.e., the prototype is subject to stress beyond normal and abnormal operations until destruction.
-The test-results are compared with initial submitted calculations to establish the ultimate structural strength.
+The test results are compared with initial submitted calculations to establish the ultimate structural strength.

 Other prototypes will undergo other systems tests until the satisfaction of the regulators.
 With all ground tests completed, prototypes are made ready for flight tests.
 The flight tests are flown by specially approved flight test pilots who will fly the prototypes to establish the ultimate flight limits which should be within the airworthiness rules.
-If a long range airliner is tested, the flight tests may cover the whole world.
+If a long-range airliner is tested, the flight tests may cover the whole world.
 Tests may also cover different environments - high and low altitude, freezing and hot climates, and so on, to confirm correct performance throughout the aircraft's design envelope.

-In parallel with aircraft testing, the applicant firm also draws up maintenance program to support continuous airworthiness after approval of the design.
-The program is drawn with inputs from tests results and also from initial customers' engineering departments.
+In parallel with aircraft testing, the applicant firm also draws up a maintenance program to support continuous airworthiness after approval of the design.
+The program is drawn with inputs from test results and also from initial customers' engineering departments.
 The proposed maintenance program is submitted to the regulators for comment and approval.

 After successful completion of ground and flight tests, along with an approved maintenance program, the prototype is approved, and the firm is granted the TC for the prototype (as understood that it should include all furnished equipment for its intended role).
 The legal term for the firm is now the "type certificate holder".
-Subsequently, the prototype now serves as a template for serial aircraft production and the aircraft rolling out of the factory should be identical to the prototype within the frames outlined in a TC data sheet, and each given a serial number (a "series aircraft").
+Subsequently, the prototype serves as a template for serial aircraft production and aircraft rolling out of the factory should be identical to the prototype within the frames outlined in a TC data sheet, and each given a serial number (a "series aircraft").